 What is Ripple?

 Ripple is a platform that supports a global system of electronic payments.
-Ripple Labs created it in 2012 to provide a frictionless experience to send funds.
-The native currency used on this platform is called Ripple, but it is traded as XRP.
+Ripple Labs, Inc. created it in 2012 to provide a frictionless experience to send funds.
+The native currency used on this platform is also called Ripple, but it is traded as XRP.
 Ripple has its proprietary payment network called Ripple Network (RippleNet) that supports the payment system.

 The network is built on top of Ripple’s consensus ledger, otherwise known as XRP Ledger.
 In other texts, the ledger is referred to by its initialism XRPL.
-Although the XRP Ledger is open-source, it is not exactly based on blockchain.
-Unlike Bitcoin, XRP is not an inherent cryptocurrency.
-Ripple was fundamentally created as a solution for the challenges that were present in international payment transfers.
+The network is built on top of Ripple’s consensus ledger, otherwise known as XRP Ledger.
+In other texts, the ledger is referred to by its initialism XRPL.
+Like most other crypto ledgers, the XRP ledger operates on open-source technology.
+However, it is not exactly based on blockchain but rather a distributed consensus ledger with transaction validators scattered across the world.Hence, XRP is not the typical cryptocurrency.
+Fundamentally, Ripple was created as a solution to the challenges present in international payment transfers.
 This makes it different from Bitcoin (designed to serve as a virtual currency) and Ethereum (built to support smart contract and DeFi projects).

 XRP has the edge over other crypto networks due to its extensive real-world use.
 The network is used by over 300 companies, including MoneyGram, American Express, Interbank, and TransferGo.
-As you have probably guessed, the Ripple network system is suited for financial institutions.
+So, as you can probably tell, the Ripple network system is heavily geared towards financial institutions.

-New Bitcoins and Ether are usually generated through a continuous process called mining.
+Bitcoin and Ether are generated through a continuous process called mining.
 Ripple, however, has no mining process.
-The 100 billion XRP coins were all mined when Ripple started.
-Ripple Labs holds 60 billion (more than half) of the total XRP coins.
+A total of 100 billion XRP coins were created all at once when Ripple started and Ripple Labs holds 60 billion (more than half) of it.
 This is unusual in the crypto space.
-As a result, many users have, in the past, questioned the decentralized nature of XRP.
-There have also been debates that Ripple is not a cryptocurrency for the same reason.
+And as a result, many users have, in the past, questioned the decentralized nature of XRP.
+It has also raised questions about Ripple’s status as a cryptocurrency.

-As mentioned before, Ripple was created to overcome the barriers present when users want to trade currencies.
-It is thus more of an intermediary than a substitute currency.
+As stated earlier, Ripple was created to overcome the barriers present when users want to trade currencies.
+It is, therefore, more of an intermediary than a substitute currency.
 Investors can also choose to trade XRP against other currencies.

 Ryan Fugger, a decentralized systems developer, conceptualized the idea of Ripple in 2004.
 Prior to this, he had been working at an exchange trading system in Canada.
 He wanted to build a decentralized money system.
 Around May 2011, techpreneur Jed McCaleb started working on a digital currency system where transactions would be approved by consensus among the network users.